ChangXiaoning/changxiaoning.github.io/_pages/about.md

 CV
 =====
 I am looking for a job.
-If you are interested me, please download my [resume](https://changxiaoning.github.io/files/CV.pdf).
+If you are interested me, please contact me changxiaoning17 AT otcaix DOT iscas DOT ac DOT cn.